hapax/hapax.github.io/assets/chuzenji.md

 These crumbling facades chart the rise and fall of the Nikkei along with the ravages of time.

-I imagine daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, flitting about to unironically chow down on Nikko World Heritage Cheese Eggs, or take the cygnine pleasure crafts for a whirl on the lake.
+By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride, now flitting about to unironically chow down on Nikko World Heritage Cheese Eggs, or take the cygnine pleasure crafts for a whirl on the lake, laughing guilelessly at each other like the suspiciously happy families of a Coke ad.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />